joris-fhnw/workshop-example/README.md

 ````

 This will create a new `venv` folder, containing the virtual environment.
 It is mandatory, that the folder is
 named `venv`.
-Otherwise you need to adjust the `.dockerignore` file.
+Otherwise, you need to adjust the `.dockerignore` file.

 ## Hints